thanks4opensource/tri2b-quad4me/README.md

 I'm not sure what the C and C++ standards say about this.
 They may require that a non-handled case with no default skip the entire body of the switch statement.

-But knowing there will be no type-punning (casting an arbitrary value not in the enum class as the switch variable), I'd code this by hand without the range check ("cmp r1, #4", "bhi.n 100000ce") before the jump table lookup.
+But knowing there will be no type-punning (casting an arbitrary value not in the enum class as the switch variable), I'd code this by hand without the range check (`cmp r1, #4` and `bhi.n 100000ce`) before the jump table lookup.
 Regardless the standards, GCC has so many extension/options that I wish the was one to force this.
 If there is, I haven't been able to find it (see [RFIIE: GCC-ARM option for switch/case jump table optimization](#RFIIE_gcc_arm_option_for_switch/case_jump_table_optimization)).

 ##### Python coders <a name="python_coders"></a>

 I love Python.
 I sprinkle it on my cornflakes at breakfast.
 I use Python whenever I can, i.e. in non-performance-critical applications.
 I even believe that most performance-critical applications, at least in non-embedded environments, should be written in Python with C/C++ modules implementing the performance-critical sections.

 I'm aware of the existence of MicroPython but haven't tried it.
 My strong suspicion is that it would not "play" for the minimal hardware environments I've targeted tri2b and quad4me at.
-Maybe the size efficiencies gained by implementing the protocols in byte code would offset this size of the interpreter, and maybe the interpreter is almost as fast as native code.
+Maybe the size efficiencies gained by implementing the protocols in byte code would offset the size of the interpreter, and maybe the interpreted code execution is almost as fast as native code.

 Maybe.
 As the Missourians say, "Show me!".
 See [RFIIE: MicroPython implementation](#micropython_implementation)